 The global Covid-19 pandemic has narrowed down our options to connect when in lockdown.
 This makes it even more important that the tools we connect with strengthen our wellbeing.
 Tech companies, designers and programmers share the responsibility to figure out how design can help strike a balance, enabling connection without addiction and encouraging on and offline attention and compassion.

 This article explains why and how the Riposte app is designed to be healthy and psychologically safe to use.
 It is part of a series that introduces Riposte, a new social sharing and wellbeing app in Aotearoa New Zealand that uses data for collective wellbeing response and measurement.
-The other parts of the series focus on paying people for their data, aggregated analytics for collective wellbeing, using data for good as an alternative social media business model and our purpose and vision.
+The other parts of the series focus on aggregated analytics for collective wellbeing, using data for good as an alternative social media business model and our purpose and vision.

 The design challenge